 What to Serve With a Chicken Alfredo Bake

 - Bread.
-No Knead Focaccia or Rosemary Olive Oil Bread would be delicious with chicken Alfredo.
+Rosemary Olive Oil Bread would be delicious with chicken Alfredo.

 - Salad.
-You can’t go wrong with a fresh salad like Italian Chopped Salad, Arugula Salad, or Shaved Brussels Sprouts Salad.
+You can’t go wrong with a fresh salad like this simple Arugula Salad.

 - Veggies.
-Pair this dish with Roasted Zucchini, Sauteed Carrots, or Air Fryer Broccoli.
+Pair this dish with Air Fryer Broccoli or another favorite veggie side.

 Recipe Tips and Tricks

 - From-Scratch Sauce is Worth It.
-Ditch the chicken alfredo bake with jarred sauce!
 I know the jar is tempting, but Alfredo sauce is SO EASY to make from scratch and so much better for you.
 The only ingredients you need for homemade Alfredo are milk, a touch of butter, flour, chicken broth, garlic, and Parmesan cheese.

 - Use Freshly Grated Parmesan.
 No green can!
 Real Parmesan is a MUST-HAVE for this chicken Alfredo bake.
 It’s the most critical ingredient, so don’t skip it.
 The good stuff is worth it here!